dpaluchowski/vscode-settings-and-extensions-import/README.md

 # vscode settings and extensions import

-It is an executable bash script for installing selected extensions and importing settings into Visual Studio Code.
+It is an executable bash script for installing selected extensions and importing settings and shortcuts into Visual Studio Code.

-**Extensions and settings are mainly configured to work in frontend development and React.js.
-In addit, it allows you to quite smoothly switch from WebStorm IDE to Visual Studio Code.**
+Extensions, settings and shortcuts are mainly configured for the **frontend development**.
+In addition, it enables a fairly smooth transition from **WebStorm IDE** to **Visual Studio Code**.

+The settings use the **[Fira Code](https://github.com/tonsky/FiraCode)** font, so it is also installed when installing extensions and importing settings and shortcuts.

 ### Installation